Makarov342/frontendArgentinaPrograma/README.md

 Integration with backend using HTTP requests Deployment on Google's Firebase
 # Installation and Setup

+You can see the project deployed in google firebase going to https://proyectovj-6c736.web.app/

 To run this Angular project locally, follow these steps:

 Clone the repository: git clone [repository URL]